cowlong/Battery-Charging-Profile-Analysis/README.md

 </p>

 <p align="center">
-<b>Figure 1.</b> Measured Battery Voltage compared with the fitted first-order RC charging model
+<b>Figure 1.</b> Measured Battery Voltage compared with the fitted first-order RC charging model.
 </p>

 The fitted model produced an RC time constant of **0.22793 s**, with an $R^2$ value of **0.22936** and an RMSE of **0.27328 V**.
 The relativity low $R^2$ value indicates that the first-order RC model does not closely represent the measured voltage data over the selected charging cycle.